kjkondratuk/how-to-go/README.md

 ## Slides

-Slides for this workshop are available on Google Driver [here](https://docs.google.com/presentation/d/1CZf_PU0QUsokGeG1LApA2PQcDt8zIrkGZTHvHvpHH1g/edit?usp=sharing).
+Slides for this workshop are available on Google Drive [here](https://docs.google.com/presentation/d/1CZf_PU0QUsokGeG1LApA2PQcDt8zIrkGZTHvHvpHH1g/edit?usp=sharing).

 ## How to use this repository